 While Google uses different factors to rank websites, three of them remain critical: the popularity, the organization, and the relevance of your website.

 Organize your website properly.
-For example, if your blog is about cars you could have a section about sedan, another about SUV, crossover, etc. Not only is this beneficial for the human visitors, it also helps Googlebots navigate your website more easily.
+For example, if your blog is about cars you could have a section about sedans, and another about SUVs, crossovers, etc. Not only is this beneficial for human visitors, but it also helps Google bots navigate your website more easily.

 The relevance of your website means defining a general theme for your website and sticking to it.
 If your blog is about life coaching, you can’t be writing about politics.